aadityadar/SAMVAAD/index.md

 - _Admits:_ Registered participants are automatically placed in a waiting room when they join the seminar.
 Moderators begin to admit participants only 5 mins before start of the seminar.
 If you join after 9:55 AM, please wait for a couple of minutes for the moderators to let you in.

-- _Scheduling:_ If you would like to present your research, please email the organizers ([Sabyasachi Das](mailto:sabya.economist@gmail.com) or [Aaditya Dar](mailto:aadityadar@gmail.com)).
-We request you to only present projects that are at an advanced stage; sharing a copy of the working paper is highly encouraged.
+- _Scheduling:_ If you would like to present your research, please email the organizers ([Sabyasachi Das](mailto:sabya.economist@gmail.com) or [Aaditya Dar](mailto:aadityadar@gmail.com)) with a copy of the working paper.
+We request you to only present projects that are at an advanced stage.

 - _Housekeeping:_ The webinar is not recorded and regrettably not open to the public either.
 We also request participants to not share findings of the paper without the explicit permission of the speaker.
 Finally, please keep your mic on mute and turn off your video when you join the Zoom meeting.